nickmakaha/DH150/README.md

 * Welfare systems
 [Visualization: Network graph of social support and community engagement metrics, showing weak interconnections and isolated nodes]

-##### Supporting discussion on how the social structures/support network is built in this country.
+##### Supporting discussion on how social structures/support networks function in this country.